Aircloak/aircloak/cloak/docs/anonymization.md

   - The first No users with the maximum / minimum overall values are dropped, where No is a noisy number with mean 4, SD 1 and lower bound 1.
   - Take the average value of the top Nt remaining users, where Nt is a noisy number with mean 5 and SD 1.
+  - Add noise to the top average with mean 0 and SD equal a quarter of the standard deviation of the values used for the average calculation.
   - Final result is the maximum / minimum between the result of the previous step and the biggest / smallest value that would pass the low-count filter.
   - In case we don't have enough values available to compute the average, `null` is returned.